Health Admin Graduate Programs in Idaho

 Your second option is online education such as Ashford and Capella Universities.
 Both of these online schools offer financial aid in the forms of grants, loans, and reimbursements such as employer reimbursements.
 Just as with on-campus colleges, these online colleges are dedicated to the same academic principles of student skills and ethical responsibilities in the healthcare and health services.
 The major difference between online colleges and on-campus colleges is the length of study.
 On-campus colleges offer two-year programs, while online colleges offer 76-week programs.
 This difference is the equivalent of 6 months, so online colleges can offer you a quicker process.
 But with this expedited education comes fewer opportunities for inexpensive or cost-free funding.
 Weighing these options carefully is critical to your success as a student.

 Career Outlook for Idaho Health Admin Graduates

 Idaho offers a unique opportunity for healthcare graduates.
-According to the Bureau of Labor Statistics (BLS), the annual median salary in Idaho for medical and health service managers is $75,110.
-While this numbers may not appear as lucrative when compared to larger states, for example California which has a median salary of over $118,000 for health service managers, Idaho’s cost of living is below the national average.
+The annual median salary in Idaho for medical and health service managers is $91,280.
+While this numbers may not appear as lucrative when compared to larger states, Idaho’s cost of living is below the national average.

 If you’re looking to become a leader in the healthcare industry, request information from the colleges below to find the best health administration graduate program for you and your career goals.